-Here are some books that will make a real difference to anyone learning how to invest.
-They won’t turn you into an instant millionaire, but with the right knowledge and attitudes, anything is possible.
+So here is a selection of books that should make a real difference to anyone wanting to learn how to invest.
+Of course, they won’t turn you into an instant millionaire, but with the right knowledge and attitude, anything is possible.

 Mention Warren Buffett, a man who really knows how to invest, and everyone knows who you mean.
 Not only one of the world’s wealthiest men, but a trailblazing expert on the subject of investing.

 Mention Benjamin Graham, on the other hand, and you will most likely get a resounding “who?”
 But without his book “The Intelligent Investor” Warren Buffett may have found it difficult to get his investing ‘mojo’ really humming.
 This is the book that is credited with showing Buffett how to invest.

 As the undisputed father of value investing, Graham’s book provides a myriad of valuable lesson’s for any long-term investor.
 And not only will you learn how to invest, but also the why, when and where.

 Unfortunately, I can’t promise that reading the book will be an instant path to ‘Buffettesque’ wealth.
 I can, however, say it gives you some fantastic insights into how to invest and particularly the art of value investing.

 It is a must-read for all those looking to build a long term investment portfolio.

 This book was first published in 1923 and is a fictionalized account of one of the greatest ever traders – Jesse Livermore.

 Don’t be put off by the publishing date.
 I can assure you that every page describes events that could easily have happened yesterday.
 And this is the real value of reading the book.
 What was happening way back then turns out to be the same happening today.